Liz Cheney: Voting record

-Second impeachment of Donald Trump
+First and second impeachments of Donald Trump

-On January 12, 2021, following the 2021 United States Capitol attack during the certification process for President-elect Joe Biden, Cheney said she would vote to impeach Trump for his role in inciting the attack.
-At a rally just before the attack, Trump told the mob of insurrectionists to "get rid of" Cheney, and the mob then attacked the Capitol while chanting "Hang Mike Pence!" and trying to find lawmakers.
+Cheney voted against impeaching Trump on both articles during Trump's first impeachment on December 18, 2019.
+On January 12, 2021, following the January 6 United States Capitol attack during the certification process for President-elect Joe Biden, Cheney said during Trump's second impeachment that she would vote to impeach Trump for his role in inciting the attack.
 Cheney said that Trump "lit the flame" of the riot and did nothing to stop it.
 Saying, "there has never been a greater betrayal by a President of the United States of his office and his oath", she supported impeachment.
 Nine other Republicans joined her in doing so on January 13.
 She was then the third-ranking Republican in the House.
 Jim Jordan (one of 139 House members, and 8 senators, who voted for — or supported — the objections to the Electoral College count) called for her removal from Republican Party leadership.
 Andy Biggs took offense specifically with the wording of Cheney's remark, saying: "She puts out a statement saying that what this president did is maybe one of the most heinous things in the history of the US presidency.
 Her words were used over and over again when the Democrats were making their speeches on the floor of the House.
 And they will be used again when the Senate opens up another bogus trial in the Senate.
 That is what the problem is."

-Former President George W. Bush's spokesman said on January 30 that Bush supported Cheney's actions and intended to call his former vice president, Dick Cheney, to "thank him for his daughter's service".
+Former president George W. Bush's spokesman said on January 30 that Bush supported Cheney's actions and intended to call his former vice president, Dick Cheney, to "thank him for his daughter's service".
 Days later, Senate minority leader Mitch McConnell said, "Liz Cheney is a leader with deep convictions and the courage to act on them.
 She is an important leader in our party and in our nation.
 I am grateful for her service and look forward to continuing to work with her on the crucial issues facing our nation".
 McConnell also condemned Trump supporters' "loony lies".
 Senator Lindsey Graham said Cheney "is one of the strongest and most reliable conservative voices in the Republican Party.
 She is a fiscal and social conservative, and no one works harder to ensure that our military is well prepared".